Scene It? Lights, Camera, Action: Big Button Pad

-The controllers use infrared rather than Microsoft's proprietary wireless standard, and whilst the Xbox 360 has an infrared receiver, it is not designed to interface with four devices simultaneously; therefore a sensor add-on is included and must be plugged into the 360 for the controllers to be usable.
+The game comes bundled with four special wireless controllers called Big Button Pads, which work similarly to the Buzz! buzzer controllers.
+Each Big Button Pad has one large "buzzer" button at the top and four smaller buttons for answering multiple-choice questions.
+The Big Button Pads use infrared rather than Microsoft's proprietary wireless standard, and while the Xbox 360 has an infrared receiver, it is not designed to interface with four devices simultaneously; therefore a sensor add-on is included and must be plugged into the Xbox 360 for the Big Button Pads to be usable.

 Reception

 Scene It?
 Lights, Camera, Action received mixed from critics upon release.
 On Metacritic, the game holds a score of 73/100 based on 41 reviews, indicating "mixed or average reviews".
 On GameRankings, the game holds a score of 73.56% based on 44 reviews.